How to Master Your Cash Flow in 2025

 If you feel like you have no idea what’s going on in your financial world, the checking account is the best place to take your initial inventory.
 I recommend opening up your banking app or website and pulling up your checking account, then recording the “events” over the course of a month.
 You should look for a few things in particular:

-2. When do you have to pay your rent or mortgage?
+When do you have to pay your rent or mortgage?
 Most of the time, rent is due on the first of the month.
-If you pay your rent with a credit card, I’d plead that you start using your checking account instead – most of the time, paying rent with a credit card has high fees associated ($50+ per transaction), which means if you think your rent is $1,050 but you pay it with a credit card, it’s more like $1,100.
-No bueno.
-Your mortgage payment likely comes directly out of checking, if you have one.
+If you pay your rent with a credit card (other than a Bilt card, which is designed for this purpose), I plead that you start using your checking account instead—most of the time, paying rent with a credit card has high fees associated ($50+ per transaction).

-3. When are your credit card bills due?
+When are your credit card bills due?
 I have five credit cards, and they all come due on different days of the month.
 While I have all my cards set up on autopay now, I used to go in manually on the 3rd, the 5th, the 18th, the 21st, and the 25th to pay these credit card bills.
 I was bound to forget, so I turned on autopay.
 It’s good to know when your credit card bills are due for the purposes of this inventory.
 If you don’t like the fact that they’re scattered on different days (some people are even more type A than I am and like every credit card bill to be paid on the last day of the month for their budgeting purposes), you can actually request a different due date in your credit card portal.
-Keep in mind that it shouldn’t matter when the bills are being paid as long as your cash flow is set up properly; if you’re moving them around to strategically follow pay-days, that’s a sign you’re overspending.
+(Keep in mind that if your cash flow is set up properly, it won’t matter when the bills are being paid.)

-1. Quick note: For budgeting purposes, I budget for my purchases the day the transaction happens, not the day I pay the credit card bill.
-For example, if I buy something on December 5, it counts toward December’s budget – even if the transaction is on a credit card that won’t be paid until February 5.
-I think this type of accounting can throw people off if they’re overspending, because they’re living too close to the edge – if you’re looking at the amount of money coming in for the month of December to determine how much you should spend in December, you’re going to get into hot water – your December expenses won’t actually come home to roost until February when your credit card bill is due, so it’s helpful (and beneficial!) to know what your overall monthly expenses are and verify that they’re well within your income limits so it doesn’t matter when you pay the bills.
+Quick note: For budgeting purposes, I budget for my purchases the day the transaction happens, not the day I pay the credit card bill.
+For example, if I buy something on December 5, it counts toward December’s budget, even if the transaction is on a credit card that won’t be paid until February 5.
+I think this type of accounting can throw people off if they’re overspending—if you’re looking at the amount of money coming in for the month of December to determine how much you should spend in December, you’re going to get into hot water because your December expenses won’t actually come home to roost until February when your credit card bill is due, so it’s helpful (and beneficial!) to know what your overall monthly expenses are and verify that they’re well within your income limits so it doesn’t matter when you pay the bills.

-4. Do you have any auto-transfers already set up to saving or investment accounts?
-If you’re a long-time reader of Money with Katie, you probably have auto-transfers already scheduled for your Safety Net, Roth IRA, and General Investing accounts.
+Do you have any auto-transfers already set up to saving or investment accounts?
+If you’re a long-time reader of Money with Katie, you probably have auto-transfers already scheduled for your savings and investment accounts.
 It’s good to note when these happen for the sake of this exercise.

 One thing you may notice when you do this is that you have a lot of charges in your checking account for every day purchases.
 My philosophy is (as alluded to in #5) to put everything that I can on credit cards, unless there’s an additional fee to do so (like the rent example).